JordanBelmont/dpad/README.md

 </h3>

 # Description
-D-Pad is a responsive jukebox preloaded with a number of classic video-game tunes.
+*D-Pad* is a jukebox preloaded with a number of classic video-game tunes.

+## Feature
-Users can listen to the music-player using play/pause, next, previous and mute buttons as well as volume and song-time sliders.
+The main feature of *D-Pad* is a fully-responsive music player fitted with play/pause, next, previous and mute buttons as well as volume and song-time sliders.

+## Theme
+The chosen theme of *D-Pad* is a retro 80s inspired arcade machine.

 # Requirements
 No special requirements.